 Then what happened?
 Muldoon.
-Passing the quickest law in New Zealand history, he quietly overruled the Privy Council verdict and all Lesa’s work, with the Citizenship Act of 1982.
+Ex-prime minister Robert Muldoon passed the quickest law in New Zealand history, he quietly overruled the Privy Council verdict and all Lesa’s work, with the Citizenship Act of 1982.
 Sounds familiar.

 Then in 2003, one hundred thousand people signed a petition to have the Privy Council ruling honoured again.
 Helen Clark simply ignored it.

 Also in 2003, Dick Hubbard fought his own battle over his breakfast cereals, when he had to go to media because Sanitarium sent out a press release comparing its Honey Puffs with his Honey Bumbles and Bugs ‘n’ Mud and said that Honey Bumbles and Bugs ‘n’ Mud deserve a “thumbs-down” nutrition ranking.
 Dick Hubbard said he was “shocked” by this statement from Sanitarium.
 Shocked.